 - Semester 2: January – April.

-The programme is delivered in the form of a phased release of reading material made available
+The course is delivered as a phased release of reading material made available through the CIBI website.

-- Read and study eight modules, and
+- Choose and study eight modules, and

 - DC01 Who are the Carmelites?